nlpia/nlpia-bot/README.md

 [![PyPI version](https://img.shields.io/pypi/pyversions/nlpia-bot.svg)](https://pypi.org/project/nlpia-bot/)
 [![License](https://img.shields.io/pypi/l/nlpia-bot.svg)](https://pypi.python.org/pypi/nlpia-bot/)

-# `nlpia_bot`
+# `qary`

-The `nlpia_bot` package is both a chatbot framework and a working "reference implementation" virtual assistant that actually assists!
+The `qary` package is both a chatbot framework and a working "reference implementation" virtual assistant that actually assists!
 Most bots manipulate you to make money for their corporate masters.
 Your bot can help protect you and amplify your intelligence.

 The presentations for San Diego Python User Group are at [totalgood.org/midata/talks/](http://totalgood.org/midata/talks/) and in `docs/`.